I did the sanding.

 Still an issue with finding a suitable water pump.

-Well earlier this morning, during a little chat with Matt and Tim, I have decided to take on building my own roller water pump.
+Well earlier this morning, during a little chat with Matt and Tim,

 Can I do it.
 Won't know until I try.